makupi/pavlov-bot/README.md

 Note that server names are processed case insensitive, so FL_Rush can be called by ;serverinfo fl_rush

+Copy aliases.json.default file from Examples directory to `/home/steam/pavlov-bot/aliases.json` and edit as required for your servers.
+Maps and players can be called using either UGC###/SteamID or aliases defined in this file.
+Teams are setup as arrays of SteamIDs for use with ;matchsetup command.

 ## Setup your bot with discord
 Follow instructions [here](https://discordpy.readthedocs.io/en/latest/discord.html#).
 Obtain the bot token and install in config.json